-Caritas State of the Environment Report
+Caritas State of the Environment for Oceania Report

 State of the Environment Report for Oceania 2016

-The El Niño weather pattern and Cyclone Winston in Fiji have had significant impact in the region, as well as other extreme weather events such as droughts and intense rainfall.
-These events have had an impact on malnutrition within these countries, which will have long-term impacts on health and education.
+The El Niño weather pattern and Cyclone Winston in Fiji had significant impact in the region, as well as other extreme weather events such as droughts and intense rainfall.
+These events had an impact on malnutrition within these countries, which will have long-term impacts on health and education.
 Rising sea levels, coastal erosion, flooding and groundwater salination are also long-term threats to Pacific peoples.

 Download the Hungry for Justice, Thirsty for Change report.

 Watch a video and hear the firsthand voices of those experiencing changes in their lives due to climate change.

 We have many communities that are close to the sea, many communities that are at high tide."Most Rev. Archbishop Chris Cardone OP